epagnin/frontiers-in-security-research/README.md

 (e.g., you can pick a paper that appeared at CRYPTO18, CRYPTO19 and CRYPTO20, but not from 2017 or before).

 Conferences that are OK by default are:
-CRYPTO, EUROCRYPT, ASIACRYPT, PKC, TCC, CT-RSA, IEEE S&P, PETs, CHES.
+ASIACRYPT, CHES, CRYPTO, CT-RSA, EUROCRYPT, PETs, PKC, IEEE S&P, TCC, USENIX.

 If you wish to present a paper from a different venue contact me with a valid argument and I may make an exception.